Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 Secondly, according to the LCR criteria, the area must be greater than 500 ha, unless the area is contiguous with another LCR area.
 We therefore calculate the surface area and minimum distance from an LCR polygon for each detection polygon.
 A distance of 0 m indicates that the polygons are in contact.

-Thirdly, altitude influences the climatic zones favourable for the establishment of an LCR.
+Thirdly, altitude influences the climatic zones favourable for the establishment of an LCR area.
 The altitude of the centroid is calculated for each detection polygon from the DEM of Switzerland.

 Fourthly, the confidence score given by the deep learning algorithm is provided for each detection, which can be used as a filter by the user.